llmariner/llmariner/README.md

 # LLM Operatror

+LLM Operator converts your GPU clusters to a platform for generative AI workloads.

+# Key Values

-LLM Operator builds a software stack that provides LLM as a service.
-More specifically it provides the *[OpenAI-compatible API](https://platform.openai.com/docs/api-reference) anywhere*, including the following functionality:
+- *Provide LLM as a service.* LLM Operator builds a software stack that provides LLM as a service, including inference, fine-tuning, model management, and training data management.

-- LLM fine-tuning job management
-- LLM inference
-- Fine-tuned models management
-- Training/validation file management

-Additionally it provides the following components as optional:
-- Vector DB
-- Object Store
-- GPU Operator
-- Monitoring
-- Kubeflow / MLFlow
+- *Utilize GPU optimally.* LLM Operator provides auto-scaling of inference-workloads, efficient scheduling of fine-tuning batch jobs, GPU sharing, etc.

+# Use Cases

+- Develop LLM applications with the API that is compatible with [OpenAI-compatible API](https://platform.openai.com/docs/api-reference).
+- Fine-tune models while keeping data safely and securely in your on-premise datacenter.
+- Run fine-tuning jobs efficiently with guaranteed SLO and without interference with inference requests.

 # High-level Architecture